fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Places to Find Stuff
 - [UNM Learn](http://learn.unm.edu).
 All assignments will be submitted via UNM Learn.
-- [Zotero](http://zotero.org); see the [getting started guide](http://fredgibbs.net/courses/etc/zotero); once connected you can access the [course library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library).
+- [Zotero](http://zotero.org); see the [getting started guide](http://fredgibbs.net/courses/etc/zotero); once connected you can access the [course library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library), which is named `diet-health-expertise-unm`.
 All course readings not already online will be available through Zotero.
 - [YouTube Channel](https://www.youtube.com/channel/UCt6_7arYzi4TcIIwo7TLURw) will host mini-lectures and other screencasts.
 I will post announcements of new videos in Learn (which send an email to you as well).
 I highly recommend that you either subscribe or bookmark the channel so you have quick access to it.